Building & Demolition Applications

 Uncertified Building Application

-Includes Class 1a (single residential housing) and Classes 10a and 10b (non-habitable buildings, fences, retaining or free-standing walls, swimming pools, private garages and sheds).
+Includes Class 1a (residential housing) and Classes 10a and 10b (non-habitable buildings, fences, retaining or free-standing walls, swimming pools, private garages and sheds).
 For this category the Permit Authority (Shire of Esperance) will issue a Certificate of Design Compliance.

 Permit Application Forms

 It's important to note that standardised Building Commission forms must be used when submitting your Application for a Building Permit.

 If the work proposed relates to amending aspects of a current and approved Building Permit, a new Building Permit application is required to be completed.
 In addition to providing clearly marked and professionally drafted plans, all sections of the application form must be completed and signed clearly outlining each and every change and the value of the variations.

 Demolition Permit Information

-A Demolition Permit must be obtained before work commences on the demolition for any housing, commercial and industrial developments, including minor works such as garages and carports unless specifically exempt under r.42 of the Building Regulations 2012.
+A Demolition Permit must be obtained before work commences on the demolition for any housing, commercial and industrial demolition, including minor works such as garages and carports unless specifically exempt under r.42 of the Building Regulations 2012.
 If unsure as to whether or not a Demolition Permit will be necessary please contact Building Services on (08) 9071 0676.

 A contractor licenced and approved by WorkSafe is required to oversee and carry out all demolition works except for single storey dwellings and Class 10 outbuildings in accordance with the Occupational Safety and Health Act 1984 and Occupational Safety and Health Regulations 1996.
 Visit Worksafe for further information.

 Application for Demolition Permit forms are available from the Building Commission website.

 Under the Building Services (Registration) Act 2011 only a Registered Building Practitioner or a Registered Building Contractor can perform particular building work.

 If you intend to owner-build, whether renovations or a new dwelling altogether, information and the owner-builder licence application can be found at the Building Commission's website or from Building Services in the Shire of Esperance Administration Centre.